 Sustaining Pastoral Excellence (SPE) is a program that supports pastors for continued excellence in Christian ministry.
-This program which is a ministry of MTS was started from grant money awarded from the Lilly Endowment.
-Pastors and other clergy covenant with God and each other to meet monthly with a colleague group for the purpose of worship, sharing of stories, relaxation, prayer, biblical reflection, learning and general support of each other personally and vocationally.
+This program which is a ministry of MTS was started from grant money awarded from Lilly Endowment Inc. Pastors and other clergy covenant with God and each other to meet monthly with a colleague group for the purpose of worship, sharing of stories, relaxation, prayer, biblical reflection, learning and general support of each other personally and vocationally.
 There is also a program component that gives support and encouragement to clergy spouses and family members.
 Congregational lay leaders are included in the planning and giving of pastoral support.
+For more information about SPE visit www.spe.memphisseminary.edu.